Resources for Identifying the Plants

 Two natural history oriented societies based in Halifax offer monthly talks and field trips:

-The Seaside Programme at Dalhousie University offers a 3-week class on the Flora of Nova Scotia.
-This year (2013) it runs from Aug 12 - Aug 30.
+The Seaside Programme at Dalhousie University offers a 3-week class on the Flora of Nova Scotia in the summer.

 The Harrison Lewis Coastal Discovery Centre in Port Joli offers an assortment of workshops, often including topics in Natural History.